influxdata/telegraf/CONTRIBUTING.md

 Follow the guidelines of how to integrate your plugin with the [Execd Go Shim](/plugins/common/shim) to easily compile it as a separate app and run it with the respective `execd` plugin.

-Check out some guidelines on how to build and set up your external plugins to run with `execd`.
+Check out our [guidelines](docs/EXTERNAL_PLUGINS.md#external-plugin-guidelines) on how to build and set up your external plugins to run with `execd`.

 #### Security Vulnerability Reporting
 InfluxData takes security and our users' trust very seriously.
 If you believe you have found a security issue in any of our